Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

+By Assumption \ref{mainassumption}, for generic choices of Floer datum for the non-unital open-closed map, the components of \eqref{checkOCmaps} and \eqref{hatOCmaps} of virtual dimension $\leq 1$ are compact manifolds-with-boundary of dimension agreeing with virtual dimension.
 Fix such a Floer datum.
 At a rigid element $u$ of each of the above moduli spaces, we obtain, using the fixed orientations of moduli spaces of domains \eqref{openclosedcheckorientation}-\eqref{openclosedhatorientation} and \cite{Abouzaid:2010kx}*{Lemma C.4}, isomorphisms of orientation lines

 These isomorphisms in turn define the $|o_{y_{out}}|_{\K}$ component of the check and hat components of the non-unital open-closed map with $d$ inputs in the lines $|o_{x_d}|_{\K}, \ldots, |o_{x_1}|_{\K}$, up to a sign twist: